+Table 2

-Table 2.
-Holdout log-likelihoods.
+Held-out log-likelihoods.
 For each model, the average log-likelihood per human token is reported in the first column.
-For each GNS model, we perform a paired t-test to test for improvement over the Bayesian model.
-The full GNS model, and all but one lesion model, show an improved behavioral fit over the Bayesian model, fortified by significant t-test results.
+For each GNS model, we perform a paired t-test to test for improvement over the Bayesian model (with 336 degrees of freedom).
+The full GNS model, and all but one lesion model, show an improved behavioral fit over the Bayesian model as shown through t-tests.